-Sign the SA No More Bad Investments petition here
+Sign the SA No More Bad Investments (NMBI) petition here

-Sign the Queensland No More Bad Investments petition here
+Sign the Queensland No More Bad Investments (NMBI) petition here

-State and Territory governments have the power to ban specific types of projects within their own state, like Victoria did with it’s recent ban on on-shore gas mining, and to encourage others, like ACT’s adoption of ambitious renewable energy targets.
+State and Territory governments have the power to ban specific types of projects within their own state, like Victoria did with it’s recent ban on on-shore gas mining, and to encourage safe-climate projects, like ACT’s adoption of ambitious renewable energy targets.

 The first and easiest step in a Climate Emergency response by state/territory governments is to ban NEW climate-damaging projects.
-Public forum with Q&A about model legislation to ban new climate-damaging projects in SA, why that is urgently necessary, and the implications of doing so.
+The NMBI public forum discussed model legislation to ban new climate-damaging projects in SA, why that is urgently necessary, and the implications of doing so.

 Ian Dunlop – Former Chair, Australian Coal Association